 Police, Fire, and EMS

 Statistics from the Office of Postsecondary Education are alarming.
-In 2014, there were over 2,100 fires at 692 different two- and four-year postsecondary schools.
-Nearly 50 students received injuries or died as a result of these fires.
-That same year, nearly 49,000 criminal offenses were reported at over 5,000 postsecondary schools.
-Nearly 16,500 offenses were perpetrated against women (sexual assault, stalking, and dating or domestic violence).
-There were over 86,000 arrests.
+In 2015, there were 1,926 fires at 687 different two- and four-year postsecondary schools.
+Over 50 students received injuries or died as a result of these fires.
+That same year, over 36,000 criminal offenses were reported at nearly 7,000 postsecondary schools.
+Nearly 15,000 offenses were perpetrated against women (sexual assault, stalking, and dating or domestic violence).
+There were over 56,000 arrests.
 In light of these statistics, knowing basic information about how to contact the police, firefighters, and emergency medical services (EMS) in your area is a must.

 How do I know if I should I dial 9-1-1 or a nonemergency number in a certain situation?

-The only times that you should call 9-1-1 are if a person’s life or safety is in immediate danger, if there is a severe injury or condition that needs urgent medical assistance (a heart attack or stroke, for example), if there is a fire, or if a crime is occurring, has occurred within the past 15 minutes, or if the perpetrator is still on the scene.
-In some cases, 9-1-1 may also be called in the event of a traffic accident, like when the accident requires an ambulance or fire truck.
+The only times that you should call 9-1-1 are if a person’s life or safety is in immediate danger; if there is a severe injury or condition that needs urgent medical assistance (a heart attack or stroke, for example); if there is a fire; or if a crime is occurring, has occurred within the past 15 minutes, or if the perpetrator is still on the scene.
+In some cases, 9-1-1 may also be called in the event of a traffic accident, if the accident requires an ambulance or fire truck.
 If you call 9-1-1 and there is not a true emergency, you are taking the dispatcher’s time away from people who actually need help.

 If you call 9-1-1 on accident, do not hang up.
-Dispatchers must call back or send a police officer to your location.
+Dispatchers must call back or send a police officer to your location if the call is disconnected.
 It is best to explain to the dispatcher that the call was made by accident.
-It is against the law to prank call 9-1-1.
+It is against the law to prank call 9-1-1 and if you do so, you may face legal consequences.

 What is it like to call 9-1-1 in a true emergency?